gtuck/web3400-Course-Docs/projects/05/description.md

 - Stage, commit, and push your final changes to GitHub.
 - Submit your project URL as previously instructed

-, ensuring your GitHub repository is up to date so it can be accessed and evaluated.
+Ensure your GitHub repository is current so it can be accessed and evaluated.

 ## Conclusion

 With the completion of this enhanced content management system, users now have a more interactive and engaging platform.
 Key features and enhancements include:

-- **User Interaction Limitations:** Users can now only like and favorite an article once, and comment on an article a maximum of three times, ensuring fair and meaningful interactions.
+- **User Interaction Limitations:** Users can now only like and favorite an article once and comment on it a maximum of three times, ensuring fair and meaningful interactions.
-- **Dynamic Article Interaction Display:** The `article.php` page has been updated to dynamically display the interaction buttons, enabling or disabling them based on the user's login status.
+- **Dynamic Article Interaction Display:** The `article.php` page has been updated to dynamically display the interaction buttons, deactivating or activating them based on the user's login status.
 This provides a more intuitive user experience.
 - **Improved Profile Page:** The `profile.php` page now displays user interactions with article titles, making it easier for users to navigate and review their activity.
 Additionally, comments are now linked to their respective articles, providing a seamless way for users to revisit content they have engaged with.
 - **Static Interaction Buttons on Home Page:** The `index.php` page features static interaction buttons for likes, favorites, and comments, providing a snapshot of the article's popularity without enabling direct interaction from the home page.

-Overall, these enhancements make the content management system more robust, user-friendly, and conducive to community engagement.
-Users can now interact with articles in a controlled manner, easily navigate their own activity, and get a quick overview of article popularity, all contributing to a richer online experience.
+These enhancements make the content management system more robust, user-friendly, and conducive to community engagement.
+Users can now interact with articles in a controlled manner, easily navigate their activity, and get a quick overview of article popularity, all contributing to a richer online experience.